unstablectrl/smul-tech-talk/presentation/SMUL.md

 `A=0, AA=00, 9=61, BA=62 (Recommended for maths)`

 <!--

+We are going to iterate through our number (counter) dividing it into smaller and smaller chunks and for each of these subsets we're going to see to what character our number falls into.

+We're going to do that by repeatedly doing and Euclidean division of the number by the BASE.

+The remainder is going to be the index that tells us to which character we matched with.

+And the quotient will give us the ceiling of the new subset.

 Euclidean division – or division with remainder – is the process of dividing one integer (the dividend) by another (the divisor), in a way that produces a quotient and a remainder smaller than the divisor.
 -->